AlwaysExtreme/Security-Portfolio/_posts/2019-02-07-Sprint-1-Retrospective.md

 ### 1) Engage with stakeholders to identify a problem or scope a defined problem.
 Engaged in conversation with Rob Mitchell a leading security industry expert.
-An Artefact I received was Robs email address “Underground: Tales of Hacking, Madness and Obsession on the Electronic Frontier” was recommended to me to read, it was very beneficial having an industry expert come in and talk with us as they’re able to answer majority of our questions on the spot.
+An Artefact I received was Robs email address “Underground: Tales of Hacking, Madness and Obsession on the Electronic Frontier” was recommended to me to read, it was very beneficial having an industry expert come in and talk with us as they’re able to answer the majority of our questions on the spot.
 Further industry visits will be highly regarded.
 -	On the GitLab website, it states that GitLab has a 200% Faster DevOps Lifecycle, with this, what has been done to ensure the security aspect keeps up with such a fast lifecycle.
 -	Automation.
 Standardisation at all stages (Continuous Innovation, Continuous Development (CI/CD))
--	Unexpected result, dig into this issue, could be a new vuln, something just broke, wire shark/logs etc for further details
+-	When coming across an unexpected result, dig into this issue, could be a new vuln, something just broke, wire shark/logs etc for further details
 -	Respond to logs from IDS as this is always overlooked
 -	RFCs = Standards running the internet
--	Some people have endless certifications and say they know about a certain software but they only know how it’s installed and not how it works and how to better it, i.e. Burp suite and PfSense, it’s a start point, not an end point.
+-	Some people have endless certifications and say they know about a certain software but they only know how it’s installed and not how it works and how to better it, i.e. Burp suite and PfSense, it’s a start point, not an end-point.
 -	If you want a job in this day and age we need to Talk to people, in our field or others, Social networking, LinkedIn.
--	Approach interesting companies especially start ups as they can sometimes be in hyper growth.
+-	Approach interesting companies especially start-ups as they can sometimes be in hyper-growth.
 -	Art of war Sun Tzu – Always be ready.
 -	Learn Grep commands to filter out the usual artefacts to find the unusual
 -	Learn Owasp top 10